RiteshKaushal57/Devops/Kubernetes/Kubernetes.md

 **Secrets**, on the other hand, are designed to hold sensitive information such as passwords, API keys, or certificates.
 Kubernetes stores them in a way that’s more secure than plain text, and they can be injected into pods when needed.

-The reason we use them is to **separate configuration and sensitive data from application code**, making apps more secure, portable, and easier to manage.
+The reason we use them is to *separate configuration and sensitive data from application code*, making apps more secure, portable, and easier to manage.
 You create them with YAML files or `kubectl` commands and then attach them to pods via environment variables, volumes, or command arguments.
-In short, ConfigMaps and Secrets let Kubernetes handle app configuration and secrets safely and flexibly, keeping your containers clean and secure.

 ## 15. What exactly is a service account?
 So in general there are two things.
 One is user account and one is service account.